Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 What’d He Wear?

 The sportcoat is single-breasted with a two-button front that he wears open throughout the day.
-The large notch lapels are a smidge too big to be ’30s (although very fitting for 1974…) with swelled edges present from the lapels to the pockets.
+The breadth of the notch lapels suggests 1974 more than 1937, detailed with edge-swelling from the lapels to the pockets.
 A white linen handkerchief puffs out of his welted breast pocket.
 The large patch pockets on each hip have a narrow flap.

 Gittes’ sportcoat is another example of an “action back” tweed jacket that was very popular in the ’30s.
 (BAMF Style previously broke down an action back jacket as part of Warren Beatty’s tweed three-piece suit in 1967’s Bonnie and Clyde.
 Coincidentally enough, another Faye Dunaway movie.)